nathanburn/birthday-service/README.md

 #### Notes

 - `GitOps` - all the AWS infrastructure is managed via IaC (Infrastructure as Code), using standard AWS `Terraform` modules, to create plans with input and output configs - validated on each feature branch and then applied on merging to a mainline branch via a build tool (e.g. Jenkins)
-- `Blue / Green` deployment strategy - two separate but identical environments for our deployed "birthday-service".
+- `Blue / Green` deployment strategy - two separate but identical environments (or namespaces) for our deployed "birthday-service".
 One environment (blue) is running the current application version and one environment (green) is running the new application version.
 Increases application availability and reduces deployment risk by simplifying the rollback process if a deployment fails.
 Once testing has been completed on the green environment, live application traffic is directed to the green environment and the blue environment is deprecated.
 - `Route 53` to maintain DNS records for the "birthday-service".
 - `Web Application Firewall` - protect against common web exploits and bots that can affect availability, compromise security, or consume excessive resources.
 - `Application Load Balancer` - automatically distributes incoming traffic across multiple targets, our blue / green environments and multiple Availability Zones.